Megalachne

 Megalachne is a genus of Chilean plants in the grass family, found only on the Juan Fernández Islands in the Pacific Ocean, part of the Republic of Chile.
+It contains a single species, Megalachne berteroniana.

 A genetic analysis found it to be most closely related to the extinct Podophorus, also endemic to the Juan Fernández archipelago.
 This clade was in turn found to be nested within a paraphyletic Festuca, most closely related to F. pampeana of South America.